 Use your life experience

-The great thing is that you probably already have the experience necessary to get started: Life experience.
+The great thing is that you probably already have the experience necessary to get started: Life experience, and you don’t need online writing courses to useit..
 Start out writing about something you know.
 Write about cars, hunting, photography, men’s fashion, EDC, beekeeping, software development, raising puppies..
-Whatever skill you have, that should be your first niche.
+Whatever writing skills you have, that should be your first niche.
 Look for jobs in that niche and harp on that experience when you apply.

 When I worked as an editor, I hired my fair share of writers that didn’t have experience.
 Sure, we weren’t paying the big bucks, but we were willing to offer almost unlimited articles.
 We were giving new writers an opportunity to build a portfolio.
 That’s what you need.
 You might have to pump out some low-paying articles for a while, especially if the outlet is slow to publish.
-But, within a few months, you’ll have a portfolio you can build on.
+But, within a few months, you’ll have a portfolio you can build on and write articles.

 Once you have a decent portfolio of 20 or 30 articles, you can start asking for a bit more money, depending on the niche you’re in.
 Some niches, like B2B, pay well while others, like automotive or men’s fashion, don’t (but they’re often the most fun).